NeoCharge/neocharge.github.io/installation.md

 ### Android Users:
-You can download our alpha release APK file [here](https://exp-shell-app-assets.s3.us-west-1.amazonaws.com/android/%40boej84/neocharge-app-d289d5ed38fd4c44a81a107b64a59fcc-signed.apk).
+You can download our alpha release APK file [here](https://exp-shell-app-assets.s3.us-west-1.amazonaws.com/android/%40boej84/neocharge-app-d289d5ed38fd4c44a81a107b64a59fcc-signed.apk) (v 1.2).
 (TODO this apk crashes when navigating to the charge history screen on android; replace it once that is fixed)

 If you are downloading on a computer, please transfer the file over to your phone.
 After doing so, navigate to the file within your phone's file system and tap it to begin installation.